 Revenue from contracts with customers is measured at an amount that reflects the consideration to which the Group and the Company expects to be entitled in exchange for those goods.
-Amounts disclosed as revenue is net of discounts.
+Amounts disclosed as revenue is net of discounts and trade offers.